WTO meeting seeks modest outcomes, with global trade at 'critical juncture' | Politics

 "We are not there yet," she said.
 Thani Al Zeyoudi, conference chair and UAE's foreign trade minister said in an opening address: "The multilateral trading system with the WTO at its core is at a critical juncture; it is confronting many challenges.

-"The WTO remains a powerful force in countering the current unilateralism, protectionism, and discrimination."
+"I now ask all of you to show the world that the WTO is alive and well and fully capable to deliver results that matter to people everywhere," he said.
 Some delegates privately voiced concerns that India's trade minister, seen as the main holdout on some key issues including agriculture, was absent on Monday although New Delhi said he would be in Abu Dhabi on Tuesday.

 NEW MEMBERS Negotiators say they remain hopeful for an agreement that could buoy global fish stocks and protect fishermen by banning government subsidies.